SnickCH/InsurgencySandstormDedicatedServer/README.md

 # Insurgency Sandstorm – customisable dedicated server
 This repository contains a docker image with a dedicated server for Insurgency Sandstorm (vanilla) that you can fully customise to your need for coop and PVP servers.

-This image will be build weekly so you don’t have to update anything inside a container.
+This image will be build daily (since July 2020) so you don’t have to update anything inside a container.
 I tried to build the image as “best-practice” as possible and to document everything for you.
+If you have any questions or suggetions please feel free to contact me: snick@morea.ch or open an "issue" here on my project https://github.com/SnickCH/InsurgencySandstormDedicatedServer

 # Documentation
-In the future all documentation will be on GitHub: https://github.com/SnickCH/InsurgencySandstormDedicatedServer
+In the future all documentation will be on GitHub on this site: https://github.com/SnickCH/InsurgencySandstormDedicatedServer

-More information with a full guide about the insurgency dedicated server (how to start with docker for beginners) will provided in the future on the steam discussion forum.

 # How to get the image
 ```docker pull snickch/insurgencysandstormdedicatedserver```